saumya-guptaa/ISCO-630E/README.md

     1. Using PCA : Create face   dataset   using   your   mobile   	phone   for   your  face   as   well   as   faces   of   9 	other   friends.
 Create   multiple   variants   (at   	least   5)   of   each  faces with different view angles.
     2. Using LDA : Create face dataset using your mobile phone 	for your face as well as faces of 9 other friends.Create 	multiple variants (at least 5) of each faces with 	different view angles.

+5. Use the microchip dataset .
+Use 70% of the data for training and 30% for testing.
+	1. Use raw data as given, and from there develop a GDA 	model (without Box-Muller transformation).
+2. For two features, first  using Box- Muller transformation create new data set having Gaussian distribution within the range of the given  data set and  create Gaussian Discriminant Analysis (GDA)  model.